Deploy 2 GitHub repositories on the same server

 AI Summary AI Summary

-This article explains how to deploy two separate GitHub repositories on a single server by generating distinct SSH key pairs for each repository, configuring each with its own deploy key and SSH host setting, and updating deployment scripts to use the new repository URLs.
+This article explains how to deploy two separate GitHub repositories on a single server by generating unique SSH key pairs for each, configuring SSH accordingly, updating deployment scripts, and ensuring each key is linked to the correct repository to comply with GitHub's deploy key restrictions.

 Share Share this Post